djso89/AirBnB_clone/README.md

 </p>

 ### Description
 This is the first step towards building our first full web application: the Airbnb clone.
+The Console is a command interpreter to manage our Airbnb objects.

 ___
 ## Project Requirements